lava2304rt/cybergames/README.md

-# cybergames
+# Cyber Games
-Official Cyber Games Webisite
+Github Repository for the official Cyber Games website